ChrisKahrs/RAIWorkshop/README.md

 ## Who Should Attend the Leadership Workshop
-For the business workshop the attendees ideally would be:
+For the Leadership Workshop the attendees ideally would be:
 * CxO or Company Leadership
 * Primary Legal Counsel
 * Head of Sales